forcedotcom/salesforcedx-vscode/docs/_articles/en/sf-dev-models/development-models.md

 ## Overview

-Salesforce Extensions for VS Code supports Org Development and Package Development models to authorize, create, and switch orgs in your project.
+Salesforce Extensions for VS Code support Org Development and Package Development models to authorize, create, and switch orgs in your project.
 At a high level, both development models follow the same ALM process.
 But the models differ in the way that they let you manage changes to your org.
 Controlling change is a significant deal in software development, and you can choose the development model that best suits your situation if you understand your options.

  Choosing which model works for you depends on a number of things:
 The complexity of the change